maheshk-0310/TicTacToe/README.md

 # TicTacToe
-A basic Tic Tac Toe game build with basic Python fundamental concepts.
+A basic Tic Tac Toe game built with basic Python fundamental concepts.

+Hello!

+This was my first ever project built using python.

+Open 'Start_game' in python terminal to play!